SpacesSync app icon — three monitors on a wooden desk linked by a glowing arc Beta · invite only

 What it does

 Every Space switch on a multi-monitor Mac leaves half your workspace behind.
 The screen you're not switching from stays on whatever it was — mid-thought, mid-debug, mid-project.
-What used to be one workspace is now several, and you spend the rest of the day shoving windows back together.
+SpacesSync ends that.
+Switch on one display, and the displays you've grouped with it follow.

 Example setups